-As stated by IFFIm, its liquidity policy aims to ensure an adequate level of liquid assets to meet its operational requirements, provide predictability of program funding, and support its credit rating.
+As stated by IFFIm, its liquidity policy aims to ensure an adequate level of liquid assets to meet its operational requirements, provide predictability of program funding and support its credit rating.
 To this end, the policy sets a prudential minimum level of liquidity equivalent to IFFIm's cumulative contracted debt-service payments for the next 12 months, in line with the liquidity policies of other highly rated supranationals.

 The treasury manager recalculates and resets the prudential minimum once every quarter.
-We consider this policy to be very strong since it ensures the ability to service debt for one year in the unlikely event that IFFIm loses market access and is unable to roll over existing debt.
+We consider this policy to be very strong because it ensures the ability to service debt for one year in the unlikely event that IFFIm loses market access and is unable to rollover existing debt.

 IFFIm has consistently held more liquid assets than the prudential minimum set by the policy.
-As of year-end 2018, the minimum liquidity by IFFIm's policy was \$528 million, significantly below the value of IFFIm's actual liquid assets, which amounted to \$817 million, about 1.6x the prudential minimum.
-IFFIm's liquidity policy and the liquidity position is particularly important, as IFFIm has seen its maturity profile change markedly as one \$500 bond will come due in October 2019.
-We continue to expect IFFIm to easily retain access to markets and to, overall, keep its maturity profile concentrated in the medium term, as it has in the past (see Exhibit 4).
+As of year-end 2019, the minimum liquidity by IFFIm's policy was \$338 million, below the value of IFFIm's actual liquid assets, which amounted to \$428 million, about 1.26x the prudential minimum.
+IFFIm's infrequent market issuance has resulted in some volatility in its maturity profile over the years, although until relatively recently the majority of debt maturities was concentrated in the medium term.
+Limited issuance in recent years led to a material worsening in the maturity profile of the debt stock in 2018-19 (see Exhibit 4).
+However, we expect the maturity profile to improve once again as IFFIm tapped markets in mid-2020 with a 10-year amortizing bond, and we expect it to issue again later in 2020.
+We continue to expect IFFIm to easily retain access to markets and to improve its overall maturity profile relative to year-end 2019.